-In 2018, the Malaysia economy experienced challenges on several fronts.
-Malaysia's economy expanded 4.7% in 2018 compared to 3.7% growth in 2017.
-However, the general insurance industry registered a growth of 1.5% in 2018 with gross written premium of RM17.918 billion.
-Notwithstanding the challenging external general insurance environment, I am pleased to report QBE Malaysia delivered a strong financial performance in 2018..
+In 2019, the Malaysia economy experienced challenges on several fronts.
+Malaysia's economy expanded by 4.3% in 2019 compared to 4.7% in 2018.
+However, the general insurance industry registered a decline of 0.8% in 2019 with a gross written premium of RM17.771 billion.

-2018 Performance
+2019 Performance

-Against the backdrop of low growth and intense competition in the Malaysia insurance sector, QBE Malaysia's GWP contracted by 19.9% to RM291.7million, while net earned premium decreased by 22.8% to RM226.4million.
-A large part of the contraction was due to a slowing of the engineering sector as well as a focused strategy to exit risks that we were not comfortable with.
+Against the backdrop of low growth and intense competition in the Malaysian insurance sector, QBE Malaysia's Gross Written Premium (GWP) contracted by 16.0% to RM245.1 million, while net earned premium decreased by 5.5% to RM213.9 million.
+A large part of the contraction was due to a slowing down of the engineering sector as well as a focused strategy to exit risks that fall outside of QBE Malaysia's risk appetite.

-QBE Malaysia recorded an underwriting profit before tax of RM30.6million, which was RM2.1million higher than previous year.
-This was primarily due to decrease in claims incurred and commission expense.
-In 2018, we achieved targets for cost reduction, claims efficiency and capital ratio.
-The earnings per share stood at 10.01cents for 2018 compared to 9.60cents in 2017, contributed mainly by the higher reinsurance commission income and investment income.
+QBE Malaysia recorded an underwriting profit before tax of RM4.7 million, which was RM25.9 million lower than previous year.
+This was primarily due to an increase in claims incurred and commission expense.
+In 2019, we achieved targets for cost reduction and capital ratio.
+The earnings per share stood at 1.28 cents for 2019 compared to 10.01 cents in 2018.

-The net claims incurred ratio increased by 2.4% from 55.3% in 2017 to 57.7% in 2018.
+The net claims incurred ratio increased by 4.9% from 57.7% in 2018 to 62.6% in 2019.
+This was due to a couple of large claims which impacted the claims ratio.

-QBE Malaysia recorded statutory Net Combined Operating Ratio (NCOR) of 95.3% in 2018, compared to 96.8% in 2017.
-The company maintained a sound Capital Adequacy Ratio (CAR) during 2018, exceeding both the Supervisory CAR and the company's own internal capital target as per our Capital Management Plan.
+QBE Malaysia recorded a statutory Net Combined Operating Ratio (NCOR) of 108.2% in 2019, compared to 95.3% in 2018.
+The company maintained a sound Capital Adequacy Ratio (CAR) during 2019, exceeding both the Supervisory CAR and the company's own internal capital target as per our Capital Management Plan.

-The investment portfolio for 2018 was higher than 2017 by RM75.7million.
+The investment portfolio for 2019 was RM2.0 million more than that in 2018.
 QBE Malaysia remains cautious on Malaysian bonds due to the potential for currency volatility and capital outflows.
 The Company had positioned its investment portfolio to maintain running yield, with the view to capture term premium and an attractive spread on term deposits.
-In 2018, the investment income was RM20.1million with an average investment yield of 3.81%.
-The investment portfolio mix is consistently maintained with 99% in money market placement and 1% in Government bonds during the year.
+In 2019, the investment income was RM22.3 million with an average investment yield of 3.79%.
+The investment portfolio mix is consistently maintained with 100% in money market placement.